openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 >**NOTE**
 >
->When SwipeGesture and PanGesture are bound at the same time, competition occurs if they are bound in default mode or mutually exclusive mode.
-The trigger condition of SwipeGesture is that the sliding speed reaches 100 vp/s.
-The trigger condition of PanGesture is that the sliding distance reaches 5 vp and the trigger condition is met first.
-You can modify the parameters of SwipeGesture and PanGesture to achieve different effects.
+>When the swipe gesture and pan gesture are simultaneously bound to a component in default or mutually exclusive mode, competition for gesture recognition occurs.
+Whichever gesture meets the trigger condition first is recognized.
+By default, a swipe gesture is recognized when the swipe speed reaches 100 vp/s, and a pan gesture is recognized when the amount of finger movement reaches 5 vp.
+To allow a specific gesture to be recognized before the other, you can modify the parameter settings in **SwipeGesture** and **PanGesture**.